Basic 3 Tiered Skirt: With Hidden or Exposed Seams (measurement chart included)

 Now, fold under your bottom edge an inch (or however much you gave yourself for a hem allowance) and sew in place.
 I used a double needle to get a nice double seam from the front…….and then a sort of zig-zag on the other side.
 (Need help with the double needle?
 Click here.)

-Now, thread some 3/4 inch elastic through the waistband, sew the elastic ends together, and sew the opening closed.
+Now, thread some 3/4 inch elastic through the waistband (that’s the same length as the waist measurement), overlap the ends by one inch, sew ends together, and then sew the opening of the skirt closed.

 Now, if you’re wanting to leave the seams exposed, like the grey skirt……..instead of placing the tiers together with right sides together, you’ll just overlap the tiers about a 1/2 inch (with the right side of the fabric facing outward) and sew them in place after they’re gathered.
 I serged each edge for a finished look but you can leave knits plain and raw.
 If you’re using cotton (or some other type that frays), you’ll need to fold over each long edge a 1/4 inch, then another 1/4 inch, and then sew in place so they won’t fray.
 But keep in mind, you’ll have to add some length to your measurements to accommodate that extra fabric.